 Many essential oils help to eliminate odors and freshen the air.
 Here are a few of my favorites that will do an excellent job in your homemade air freshener:

 - lavender essential oil

 - lemon or litsea cubeba essential oil

 - tea tree essential oil (use carefully around cats as it can be dangerous to them)

 - rosemary essential oil

 - grapefruit essential oil

-Have you used essential oils to help remove odors?
+Have you used a homemade air freshener to remove odors?
 Tell us about it!